 Introduction

-That is an interesting question.
-After a literature search, it appears that the normal definitions for the word ‘control’ have not been updated since before the advent of computing machinery, approximately 80 years ago.
+The dictionary definitions for the word ‘control’ have not been updated since before the advent of computing machinery, approximately 80 years ago.
 While the previous definitions still apply and are valid, they do not provide a nuanced definition suitable for discussing the control of current technology.

-This introductory article, while rather long compared to the other articles in this series, is only meant to discuss the major aspects of the concept of control, as applied to systems, and used by lay people.
-Engineers specializing in classical control systems would employ a more technical definition, without considering many of the aspects discussed here.I wrote this article over a period of 4 weeks, and have revised it extensively as my thinking developed.
+I wrote this article over a period of 4 weeks, and have revised it extensively as my thinking developed.
 As with all the articles on this website, I will continue to update this article as new information becomes available.
-Also, any such definition would be well served by vigorous discussions.
+Furthermore, any such definition would be well served by vigorous discussion.

 Control, Defined

-Let's start off the discussion with a few dictionary definitions for ‘control’, as a noun and a verb.
+Let's start the discussion with a few dictionary definitions for ‘control’, as a noun and a verb.
 This is not meant to be exhaustive.

 - to direct the behavior of (a person or animal) : to cause (a person or animal) to do what you want